Graduation Party Games

 In an outdoor area set up a coconut shy.
 This will need holders for the coconuts.
 You could of course just balance the coconuts on a ledge.
 You can decorate the coconuts in the theme of your party which may just mean using the graduate's photo.
 Just supply balls to throw and set up a line say 4 or 5 feet away.

-This is one of te graduation party games where no one is out!
+This is one of the graduation party games where no one is out!
 A first person is chosen who is the octopus.
 The rest of the group are the fish.
 Each person tagged joins the octopus.
 Play continues until there is one fish left.

 Set up old fashioned stocks with holes for the arms to 'lock' the unfortunate volunteers in.
 They should be seated.
 Then set up a line about 6 feet away and let the guests throw wet sponges at them.

 As a break from the normal graduation party games a talent spot lets everyone get a drink and watch the entertainment.
-Set aside a stage with lighting if possible with music pre arranged to suit the act.
+Set aside a stage with lighting if possible with music pre-arranged to suit the act.
 You can ask the guests to prepare something in the party invitations and give them a theme if you wish.
-For example you could allow them to do anything, be a ringmaster or clown for a circus party, sing mambo no. 5 at a Mardi Gras party, sing backwards, act out a script for a hollywood theme or tell jokes.
+For example you could allow them to do anything, be a ringmaster or clown for a circus party, sing mambo no. 5 at a Mardi Gras party, sing backwards, act out a script for a Hollywood theme or tell jokes.

 Arrange a pail with water.
 Also straws and either small boats which float in the water, or fish.
 Set up the players in two's who play against each other.
 The object of the game is to blow the boat to your opponents side.
 The players can get very wet, so remember to set out towels.